 What is your perception of God?
 If you had to describe your Creator, what would you say?
 For many who don’t know Him, God seems distant.
 They will say things like, “God, if you’re out there…” But we know that He isn’t far away.
 He hears our prayers, knows our thoughts, and cares about the smallest details of our lives.
 He’s a good, good Father, and we are His beloved children.

 I often wonder if we struggle to get past the God of the Old Testament.
 He seems to be quite angry… a lot.
-We read about judgement and wrath.
+We read about judgment and wrath.
 We see His people suffering the consequences of their choices by being exiled, losing battles, and wandering in the desert for 40 years.
 This is a picture that many non-believers have of God.
 You have to love Him and obediently serve Him, or He will send you straight to hell.

 Growing up, I had a similar image: To the Father, I was awful, unworthy of salvation, and destined to receive His wrath.
 I pictured the God of the Old Testament unleashing His anger.
 Then Jesus came and made things right between me and God, taking God’s wrath for me on the cross.